tailcallhq/tailcallhq.github.io/docs/guides/telemetry.md

 This guide will walk you through observability support in Tailcall i.e. how to collect and analyze telemetry data with different observability backends.
 In this guide you'll learn:

-- How to enable generation of telemetry data in Tailcall.
+- How to enable generation of telemetry data in Tailcall?
-- How to update config to forward telemetry data to your chosen observability platforms.
+- How to update config to forward telemetry data to your chosen observability platforms?
-- See some examples of integration with existing observability tools.
+- See some examples of integration with existing observability tools?

-Let's get started.
+Let's get started!

 ## What is Observability